Last updated: March 12, 2026

 3.8.
 Gravestone Doji Pattern

 The Gravestone Doji is a specific bearish reversal pattern that typically appears at the market tops of an uptrend.
-It is structured like an inverted ‘T’, featuring a very small body (open and close are nearly identical) at the low and a long upper shadow.
+A bearish variant of the Doji where the open, low, and close are at the same level.
+The long upper shadow represents a major rejection of higher prices at an uptrend’s peak.

 Gravestone Doji Pattern